 Localized App APK

 You will need a version of your app that is appropriate to publish in China.
-The interface should meet Chinese app norms, and all text should be translated to Simplified Mandarin, including on buttons and images.
-You also must insure that all of its user-generated data is hosted on Chinese servers, and that it does not depend on any cloud services, APIs, or SDKs or that are inaccessible behind the Great Firewall of China.
+The interface should meet Chinese app norms, and all text should be translated to Simplified Chinese, including buttons and images.
+You also must ensure that all of its user-generated data is hosted on Chinese servers and that it does not depend on any cloud services, APIs, or SDKs that are inaccessible behind the Great Firewall of China.

 Localized App Name, Description, and App Icon